Elections in Action Lessons

 Ten Ways to Teach About Election Day

-Last week the New York Times offered a quick list of ideas for how to bring the upcoming elections into your classroom.
+During the 2012 Elections, the New York Times offered a quick list of ideas for how to bring the elections into your classroom.
 Click here to find their list and links to previous lesson plans they've put together on the subject.

 Mock Caucus Lesson